Illowra Battery: History

 Two large naval-gun emplacements were constructed, both housing British BL 6-inch Mk.
 XI guns and complete with their protective gun-shields formerly held in storage from the decommissioned World War I-era Australian Navy cruisers HMAS Brisbane, Sydney and HMAS Melbourne.
 Two large tunnels were built to support the gun-battery and are steep in its descent underground and is fitted with a small-gauge tram/trolleyway used for hauling the guns' shells to their breeches located at the two coastal-gun emplacements above.

 One of two tunnels at the gun-battery site; this time, looking downwards with another corridor towards the left leading into the main bunker complex, now a mushroom farm.

 Aside from the two tunnels, a concrete bunker was also built and is connected to the tunnel system.

 Illowra Battery was abandoned shortly after the end of World War II in 1945.
 A mushroom farm was established in its main bunker complex due to the cool temperature and adequate humidity within for the growing of such edible fungi.
-Today, the site remains popular with local visitors as well as urban explorers, who have added much colourful and diverse graffiti to the old battery's walls and remnants.
+Today, the site remains popular with local visitors as well as urban explorers, who have added graffiti to the old battery's walls and remnants.